Residential - Single Family

 Carbon Monoxide Alarms

 A carbon monoxide alarm is required in the suite per BCBC requirements.
-This CO Alarm should be located either in the bedroom or in the corridor within five meters of the bedroom.
+This alarm should be located either in the bedroom or in the corridor within 5 metres of the bedroom.